How to apply?

 How will I be trained?

-- Some cadets will start directly in the correctional facilities, be assigned a Field Training Officer (FTO), and attend the academy later; or you will attend the 10-week training academy first and FTO upon completion.
-All cadets must compete and pass the 10-week corrections training academy within the first year of employment to receive a Ohio Peace Officers Training Commission (OPOTC) Corrections certifications.
+• You will attend the 10-week corrections training academy first and FTO upon completion.
+All cadets must complete and pass the 10-week corrections training academy within the first year of employment to receive a Ohio Peace Officers Training Commission (OPOTC) Corrections certifications.

 Is there a fee to attend our training academy?